 Continuous compliance is the process of monitoring a company’s security posture to ensure that it always meets regulatory requirements and industry best practices.
 It helps streamline the audit process by keeping you up-to-date on your compliance requirements throughout the year — something you won’t get with an annual audit alone.

-Simply put, continuous compliance keeps you secure 24/7 by notifying you of any non-compliance issues that emerge in real-time.
+Simply put, continuous compliance keeps you secure 24/7 by notifying you of any non-compliance issues that emerge in real time.
 It keeps you on top of industry rules and regulations and ensures that everyone in your organization follows them.

 This process also keeps IT, HR, and all other departments on the same page.
 Constant, comprehensive monitoring keeps every department safe and helps to coordinate data protection efforts.

-Why companies need to stay continuously compliant
+Why organizations need to stay continuously compliant